 Movement produces kinetic energy, which can be converted into power.
 Delivering power into the body of an opponent is not an easy task, it needs a special skill called “hakkei”.

-Hakkei (発勁), which literally means ‘release of power’, can generates power with minimal external body motion.
+Hakkei (発勁), which literally means ‘release of power’, can generate power with minimal external body motion.

 Before we can use hakkei we need to accumulate pressure in the hara, this is created by using the muscles of the koshi, tanden and yōbu.
 Those muscles are full of potential elastic energy.
 See tenshikei and rendo.

 Elastic potential energy is the energy stored in elastic materials as the result of their stretching or compressing.
-Elastic potential energy can be stored in rubber bands, bungee chords, trampolines, springs, an arrow drawn into a bow, etc. but also muscles and tendons.
-The amount of elastic potential energy stored is related to the amount of stretching and releasing quality of the muscles and tendons.
+Elastic potential energy can be stored in rubber bands, bungee chords, trampolines, springs, an arrow drawn into a bow, etc. But also muscles, tendons and fascia.
+The amount of elastic potential energy stored is related to the amount of stretching and releasing quality of the muscles, tendons and fascia.

 Converting elastic potential energy